Like anything in life, it takes years of practice to be ‘good at travelling’.

-Now, after more than twenty years of travelling the world, we’ve perfected all these skills and we’d like to share our best travel tips with you.
+Now, after more than twenty years of travelling the world, we’ve perfected all these skills, and we’d like to share our best travel tips with you.

-With many different flight comparison websites out there and inconsistent pricing between each one, the approach to thrifty flight booking is at times exhausting.
-After many years, we’ve worked out how to beat them at their own game.
+With many different flight comparison websites out there and inconsistent pricing between each one, the approach to thrifty flight booking is, at times, exhausting.

 You’ve just got to think outside the box, be flexible and book separate legs of a journey rather than requesting a price for one through-fare to your destination.